 A national nonprofit organization dedicated to educating the public and those with alcohol dependence about the effects of alcohol, alcoholism, alcohol abuse and options for recovery.
 Extensive information about drunk driving.

 Learn More About DUI and DWI Offenses

 If you have been arrested and charged with a DUI or DWI offense in New York or New Jersey, you need experienced representation to help you protect your rights in municipal court.
-At the Law Offices of Herbert I. Ellis, P.C., in Freehold, New Jersey, our attorneys have defended individuals charged with DUI and DWI offenses for more than two decades.
+At Ellis Law, P.C., in Freehold, New Jersey, our attorneys have defended individuals charged with DUI and DWI offenses for more than two decades.
 We know how daunting your charges can seem and we will work hard to put your mind at ease.

 Contact us 24 hours a day, 7 days a week by e-mail or by calling us at 888-ELLIS-LAW.
 Schedule an appointment for a free initial consultation with an experienced lawyer and get the representation that you deserve.
 We speak Spanish, Russian, Yiddish and Hebrew.

 If you have been stopped for, arrested for or charged with drunk driving, contact Law Offices of Herbert I. Ellis, P.C. in Freehold, New Jersey, as soon as possible to discuss your options and rights with an attorney who has experience handling drunk-driving cases.
 Drunk-driving law is complex and the guidance of a skilled and knowledgeable lawyer can make a significant difference in a defendant’s experience and in the outcome of his or her case.